250+ TOP MCQs on Recursive Insertion Sort and Answers

 d) O(log n)

-8. What is the worst case time complexity of introsort?
+8. What is the best case time complexity of recursive insertion sort?

 a) O(n)